Professor Lee Jordan

 Prof. Jordan was then appointed as a Consultant Cellular Pathologist with a specialist interest in Breast Pathology by NHS Tayside in 2004.
 He was also appointed as an Honorary Senior Clinical Teacher at that time and was promoted to an Honorary Senior Clinical Lecturer in 2011.

 During his substantive career, Prof. Jordan has been the Clinical Lead for NHS Tayside Pathology (2007-2013), the Clinical Lead for the Scottish (Cellular) Pathology Network (2013-2016), interim Clinical Director for Specialist Services (2018) and was the Associate Medical Director for the Patient Access & Assurance Clinical Care Division of NHS Tayside (2018-2020).
 He then returned to full time clinical service to support the NHS Tayside breast cancer multi-disciplinary team through a period of staffing shortage, becoming the Lead Consultant for Breast Pathology.
 Prof. Jordan continues to provide this support to date.
-Previously, he was also the Speciality Adviser to the Scottish Chief Medical Officer for Cellular Pathology (2013-2020) and he is an accredited representative of the British Medical Association.
+Previously, he was also the Speciality Adviser to the Scottish Chief Medical Officer for Cellular Pathology (2013-2020) and an accredited representative of the British Medical Association (2021-2025).

-His research interests pertain to the pathological aspects of breast cancer and he conducts collaborative translational research alongside clinical trials activity and correlative studies with other imaging modalities including radiological imaging and computational imaging.
+His research interests pertain to the pathological aspects of breast cancer, and he conducts collaborative translational research alongside clinical trials activity and correlative studies with other imaging modalities including radiological imaging and computational imaging.

 In 2022, Prof. Jordan was promoted to an Honorary Professorship, receiving an Honorary Chair within the University of Dundee School of Medicine.
+Currently, he is an invited representative to the UK National Coordinating Committee for Breast Pathology (NCCBP) and an honorary representative appointed to the University of Dundee Medical School Board.

 Work for Local Bodies